AnshuTrivedi/Project-2-Operationalizing-Machine-Learning/README.md

    ![](https://github.com/AnshuTrivedi/Project-2-Operationalizing-Machine-Learning/blob/master/Images/16.swagger_ui_param.png)

 ### 6. Consume Model Endpoints:
        Once the model is deployed, I am using the endpoint.py script to interact with the trained model.
-I run the script</br>
-       with the scoring_uri that was generated after deployment and -since I enabled Authentication- the key of the service.</br>
+I run the script with the scoring_uri that was generated after deployment and -since I enabled Authentication- the key of the service.
        This URI is found in the Details tab, above the Swagger URI.

    #### Endpoint script run
    ![end point script](https://github.com/AnshuTrivedi/Project-2-Operationalizing-Machine-Learning/blob/master/Images/17.endpoint.png)

 ### 7. Create and Publish a Pipeline:
-       In this part of the project, I am using the Jupyter Notebook with the same keys, URI, dataset, cluster, and model names already</br> created.
+       In this part of the project, I am using the Jupyter Notebook with the same keys, URI, dataset, cluster, and model names already created.

    #### Pipeline created